 But aside from the standard qualities that we all need to make our businesses work, how else can your personality impact how you earn a living?

-Your Personality in Your Business
+Your Personality and Your Business

 It turns out that it can be pretty important.
 Certain personality types are better suited to certain types of businesses.
 Maybe more importantly, certain personality types are not suited to certain types of businesses.